 Society hides your own body’s power in words like “placebo”

 You have just killed your master.
 In his blood you introduce yourself to the inner reflection.
 You are a rōnin in the empire of mind.
 Your life is a papyrus bearing the calligraphy of time and decision.
 Each character falling from your pen comes from the ink of your body’s freedom.
 You are the painter of your self’s definition.
-As the world spills open from the Milky Way’s sparkle, you can claim that you lived here outside of the cave.
+As the world spills open from Milky Way’s sparkle, you must rise up to claim that you lived here outside of the cave.